 Whether you’re a tourist in Dubai looking for fun indoor family attractions to keep kids happy on a summer stopover, or you live in the UAE and you’ve never had a chance to explore the highlights, here are our top picks for indoor attractions in Dubai to beat the heat.

 At The Top Observation Decks, Burj Khalifa

 Experience the world’s tallest tower on the 124th/125th-floor observation deck of Burj Khalifa.
-Far less crowded than during the cooler months but advance bookings still essential.
+Far less crowded than during the cooler months, but advance bookings are still essential.